DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-26 Matthew Feedback.md

 - The various book piles scattered across the room were another thing that I envisioned almost exactly like how you implemented.
 These do a good job of filling the space without making it feel cluttered.
 - The banners hanging along the walls are a really nice touch as well.
 They add some depth to the walls and give us a little bit of room for environmental storytelling
 - The circular bookshelves (right?) are also a really nice touch.
 I like the way you made specific wall sections that are meant to a space specifically for them.
 The do a really nice job of breaking up the flat appearance of the walls.
+	- The only thing about these is that once we get the actual prop, we need to make sure it's low-poly / much less circular
+- The pillars that extend all the way to the roof are also really sick

 # A Note About Lighting
 - After looking at the lights in your level, I immediately realized that I have almost no clue how lighting works in Unreal.